 Rule of Thumb-If it sounds too good to be true, it usually is!

 Definitely a scam!
 Stay away from project payday!
 If you want more details, just google "project payday".

 I looked into it for someone who needed to extricate themselves from this program.
 Scam.
 You have to spend so much $ and time 'earning' the rewards, that you come out at a loss.
-The forms are confusing enough to where you end up ordering items accidentally.

 It is absolutely a scam.
 Beware!

 I joined them at the end of August 2014.
 I am only doing the referral program.
 I have seen over 2 dozen youtube videos with people claiming they only do the referral program and are making 100.00s of dollars per day.
 That, is a bit far-fetched in my opinion.
 I have been doing the posting, blogging and using forums and many many classified ad sites as told and in 4 weeks, I have made a whopping 1.50

 I find that the people bragging on youtube are being secretive and liars.
 I saw one video of a guy who claimed (using only the referral program) he made 65,000.00 in two days.
 Again, that's a lie.

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.

 Is Project Payday legit?
 What is a legit business for part-time online/at home work?

 Editor's Note: Please feel free to post your personal experience regarding Project Payday.
 Posts with links to other sites will be removed by our moderation team.